NelisW/myOpenHab/docs/205-mqttwarn.md

 	mosquitto_pub -t 'test/topic' -m 'helloWorld'

-or from your openHab or any other application.
+or from your openHAB or any other application.

 If you have another PC connected to the same network as the RPi, test the system with the following command: